GDRX Logo

 When you’re already in the mood, it’s easy to want to skip straight to sex.
 But slowing down can actually make everything more exciting and meaningful.
 Foreplay gives you time to enjoy the buildup, making the final moment even more satisfying.

-Here’s how you can slow things down to build up anticipation.
+Here is how to prioritize your partner’s pleasure by slowing things down to build up anticipation.

 1. Make soft gentle touches